Ah, the Internet. How it has made our world infinitely smaller and our memory banks similarly unnecessary.

 - Finally, Campendium, which is a great resource regardless, offers overlay maps with its Supporter Subscription that’s like $20 / year.
 Even for free though, if you have a specific area in mind, just look it up on that site and chances are one or more people who’ve camped there before will have reported what their cell service is.
 This is probably the most reliable way to see where you’ll definitely get a signal.

 In the end, we currently recommend Verizon.
 As far as where you’ll find service, AT&T and Verizon are about equal.
-For our family, though, Verizon including Apple Music, Disney+ and Hulu in their service is better than just getting HBO Max.
+For our family, though, Verizon including Apple Music, Disney+ and Hulu in their service is a great set of add-ons.
 You get more “free services” with Verizon for only $10 more per month, and since we use Disney+ and Apple Music every month, we’re actually saving a Lincoln or two.

-However, for those of us who really depend on the web to work remotely, it can be useful to purchase a data plan only on another network than your phone’s plan is on, so if one provider isn’t working well, you still have a chance with the other.
+This is important because, for those of us who really depend on the web to work remotely, it can be useful to purchase a data plan only on another network than your phone’s plan is on, so if one provider isn’t working well, you still have a chance with the other.
+If you disregard the free Disney+ and Apple Music that you get with Verizon, the best way to maximize your data would be to have an AT&T cell phone line (50GB) and a Verizon hotspot (150GB).
+Especially if you have two phone lines (another 50GB), that’s a pretty substantial amount of data, though admittedly not enough for everyone who wants to stream, play video games or download all of Wikipedia on a Tuesday afternoon.

 Prices don’t include taxes and fees.
-AT&T charges $10 per 2GB of data used over your plan limit.
+AT&T has a “data add-on” that runs $10 per 5GB of data you want to add.
 Verizon just limits your speeds to 600kbps after you’ve used your data.

 When you stay at an RV park, they almost always advertise “Free WiFi” these days.
 It’s an amenity as sought after as water, electric and sewage, and nowadays more common than even a cable TV hookup.